What is DHCP? | How to Enable It on Windows 10

 What Happens If DHCP Is Turned Off?

-If this protocol is turned off, you must manually configure TCP/IP.
-In the above steps, you can examine the IP address, Subnet Mask, Gateway, and DNS IP addresses assigned to a computer.
-If this protocol is turned off in a network environment with 200 computers, the computers cannot receive TCP/IP information and communicate.
+If this protocol is turned off, you must manually configure it.
+In the above steps, you can examine the IP, Subnet Mask, Gateway, and DNS addresses assigned to a computer.

 Video